AmberG31/Bank_Tech_Test/README.md

 <!-- -------------------- -->

-TO RUN AND TEST THE PROJECT:
+TO SET UP THE PROJECT:

 cd bank-tech (git init)
 Initialise the project directory.
-This assumes you have NVM already installed: nvm use node npm install jest esbuild

-npm init -y
+This assumes you have NVM already installed: nvm use node npm install jest esbuild npm init -y

+TO TEST THE PROJECT:

 To test run 'jest' in the command line

+TO RUN THE PROJECT:
+run the file: node bank.js
+or
+interact live: node

 <!-- -------------------- -->